larrydodson/UFOs/README.md

 ## Overview

-  In support of Dana, from Oregon, has a keen interest of UFOs, where her hometown has a history of YFO sitings.
-Using Javascript is to gather and disply UFO related data, using filters, to generate a web site with an interactive dashboard.
+  In support of Dana, from Oregon, has a keen interest of UFOs, where her hometown has a history of UFO sitings.
+Using Javascript is to gather and disply UFO-related data, using filters, to generate a web site with an interactive dashboard.

    ### Purpose